Why is my boiler leaking water? Common causes

 What should I do?

-Call your Gas Safe registered engineer immediately; they are likely to respond quickly to calls such as: ‘water coming out of the boiler’.
+Call your Gas Safe registered engineer immediately; they are likely to respond quickly to calls where you’ve told them water is coming out of the boiler.
 If the corrosion is contained in a single pipe or valve and hasn’t spread to other parts of your boiler, you might be able to get just that isolated part of the boiler replaced.
 If it’s more widespread, unfortunately, it’s likely cheaper to scrap your boiler and buy a new one.

 When you call out your Gas Safe registered engineer, they will be able to open up the boiler, assess the situation and give you some clear advice on what to do.

 Your boiler’s pressure gauge (the dial underneath it that looks like a speedometer) should be somewhere between 1 and 2 bar.
-If the pressure rises above 2 bar, your boiler’s relief valve may start leaking water in an effort to avoid your boiler rupturing.
+If the pressure rises to 3 bar, your boiler’s relief valve may start leaking water in an effort to avoid your boiler rupturing.

 What should I do?